survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Source Map Types Supported by Webpack

 Source map types supported by webpack can be split into two categories: inline and separate.
+Inline sourcemaps effectively comprise of mapping data added directly to the generated files, while with separate sourcemaps, a separate file containing all the information about the mappings.
 The former are valuable during development, whereas the latter are suited for production usage.
 Separate source maps can be used for development as well, but given they come with a greater performance overhead, often inline variants are preferred instead.

 ## Inline Source Map Types